robinrendle/robinrendle.com/_projects/transfers.markdown

 ## Investigating the Problem

-My research consisted of talking to team members across the company and shadowing Transfer team members as they moved data into our system.
+My research consisted of talking to team members across the company and shadowing Transfer team members as they moved data into our database.
 Understanding the relationship between various groups and teams of people was vital before I could start making sense of the problem.

-The first thing I noticed was that there was multiple ways to add information into our system: through the company-wide “Panda” internal app, or through the customer-facing application.
+The first thing I noticed was that there were multiple ways to enter that data: through the company-wide “Panda” internal app, or through the customer-facing application.
 Neither of which were designed specifically for the Transfers team and their objectives, namely entering large amounts of data as quickly and as accurately as possible.

 Here’s what I discovered during those interviews, particularly focusing on the problems with data entry and their tools: